 By analyzing old manuscripts and braids, she discovered that all the complex and magnificent older royal, samurai, and temple national treasure braids had actually been made with loop braiding–the larger ones with many braiders cooperating and using hand-held loops.
 This came as a big shock to the Japanese kumihimo community of the time, because loop braiding had been entirely forgotten by then, and it was assumed that stands and bobbins had been used since time immemorial.

 This shift from hand or finger-held loop braiding to using braiding stands and bobbins may have also occurred in other parts of the world where stand-and-bobbin braiding methods are used.
-There appears to be evidence that loop braiding goes back thousands of years (cf. Mari Omura *10 on ancient Chinese braids).
+There appears to be evidence that loop braiding goes back thousands of years (see footnote 10 on Mari Omura’s research on ancient Chinese braids).

 In an article in Strands, Rodrick Owen noted that Lao Mien braiders practice both fingerloop braiding and stand-and-bobbin braiding (I gather from the article that the Lao Mien are a southern Chinese minority group?).
 Two Lao Mien braiders in California showed Rodrick Owen how they used stand-and-bobbin braiding to make longer lengths, but preferred loop braiding when making shorter lengths of the same braid, as it was a quicker method.*6